teamfacet/facet-blog/content/posts/bootstrapping-our-startup-in-the-open.md

 ---
-title: Bootstrapping our startup in the open
+title: Bootstrapping Our Startup in the Open
 date: 2019-02-28 19:51:56 +0000
 authors:
 - Robert Sweeney